Polynomial Siegel disks are typically Jordan domains: Outline of the proof

-$\bold{Step\:\: I.}$ Assume that the number of the periodic attracting cycles of $f$ is less than $d-2$.
+Step I. Assume that the number of the periodic attracting cycles of $f$ is less than $d-2$.
 Otherwise, we go to Step II directly.
-Let us label the critical points of $f$ as Fix $c_2^0, \cdots, c_{d-2}^0$ and $c_{d-1}^0 = 1$.
+Let us label the critical points of $f$ as

 We will repeat the following process at most $d-2$ times.
 Each time we will get some polynomial map which has at least one more periodic attracting cycle.